Introduction

 This research revealed an important social and psychological issue of socialization of adolescents with their peers, and it holds both positive and negative outcomes.
 For their mental growth and maturity, it is an important aspect I am keenly interested in this issue to consider it for my thesis.

-Secondary source 3:
+Secondary Source 3:

-IV Conclusion
+IV.
+Conclusion

 Child parent relationship has a great impact on the personality of an individual.
 In the early stage, there is a strong bond between children and parents, and they learn behavior from their parents.
 However, in adulthood, this bond weakens and they become socialize with their peers, at this stage adults are remaking relationships with their parents.
-The involvement of parents in the personality development of children is essential, and a strong family system has a positive impact on their behavior to make relationships with others and actualize their self-esteem.
+The involvement of parents in the personality development of children is essential, and a strong family system has a positive impact on their behaviour to make relationships with others and actualize their self-esteem.

 Works Cited